Skip to Content

 Winter in Amsterdam

-Possibly one of the most unstable weathers in this list, Amsterdam has a quite interesting winter.
-Some years it gets icy and the canals freeze.
+Possibly one of the most unstable weathers on this list, Amsterdam has a quite interesting winter.
+Some years, it gets icy, and the canals freeze.
 In others, it can reach 15ºc around Christmas.

-There is no way to predict what the temperatures will be like, but one thing is for sure: there is a bunch of things to do in Amsterdam!
+There is no way to predict what the temperatures will be like, but one thing is for sure: there are a bunch of things to do in Amsterdam!

 The museums in the city are amongst the best ones I’ve ever visited: Rijksmuseum, Van Gogh, and Moco Museum.
 The latter showcases the artwork of Banksy and Andy Warhol, among other big names.

-Food-wise, the traditional Dutch Apple Pie will certainly cure your winter blues.
-Dutch food isn’t very famous worldwide, but I can assure you, they have some delicious dishes in Amsterdam that are perfect in cold weather.
+Food-wise, the traditional Dutch Apple Pie or olliebollen will certainly cure your winter blues.
+Dutch food isn’t very famous worldwide, but I can assure you, they have some delicious seasonal dishes in Amsterdam that are perfect in cold weather.

 Winter in Valetta